alyeska808/Surfs_Up/README.md

 ## Summary

 Comparing the two different months with these descriptive statistics suggests the average temperatures are somewhat similar between June and December.
 An additional query I would perform to gather more weather data for these months would be precipitation levels.
 The amount of rainfall would impact surfing and ice cream consumption.
 I would also query indicators of extreme weather events.
-It would be interesting to note if hurricanes and other inclement weather events were more likely to occur in June or December.
+It would be interesting to note if hurricanes and other inclement weather phenomena were more likely to occur in June or December.